 After the completing the graduate certificate, students have the option to earn a Master of Arts in Teaching English as a Second Language by taking 15 additional hours, which grants the “M” license after two years of teaching experience.
-Coursework includes research methods, advanced second language methods, teacher leadership and a seminar in professional development.
-Phase 2 prepares educators to become teacher leaders in their schools.

 Why choose our program?